What you'll learn

 You will build a JSON generator that implements the JSON language spec.

-Screenshot of the toolbox and workspace we will build in this codelab.
+Screenshot of the toolbox and workspace built in this codelab.
 It contains blocks that implement the JSON spec, like member, object, lists, strings, and numbers.

 What you'll need

-In this codelab you will add code to the Blockly playground to create and use a new generator.
+This codelab will demonstrate how to add code to the Blockly sample app to create and use a new generator.

 The application

-You will make all of your changes in a sample Blockly app, which you can find in blockly-samples at examples/sample-app.
-This application contains a sample setup of Blockly, including custom blocks and a display of the generated code and output.
+Use the npx @blockly/create-package app command to create a standalone application that contains a sample setup of Blockly, including custom blocks and a display of the generated code and output.

-4. Run npm run start to start the server and run the sample application.
+3. Run npm start to start the server and run the sample application.

 The initial application has one custom block and includes JavaScript generator definitions for that block.
-Since we will be creating a JSON generator, we'll remove that custom block and add our own.
+Since this codelab will be creating a JSON generator instead, it will remove that custom block and add its own.

-You can view the complete code used in this codelab in blockly-samples under examples/custom-generator-codelab.
+The complete code used in this codelab can be viewed in blockly-samples under examples/custom-generator-codelab.

-Before setting up the rest of the application, let's change the storage key used for this codelab application.
-This will ensure that the workspace is saved in its own storage, separate from the regular sample app, so that we don't interfere with other demos.
-In serialization.js, change the value of storageKey to some unique string:
+Before setting up the rest of the application, change the storage key used for this codelab application.
+This will ensure that the workspace is saved in its own storage, separate from the regular sample app, so that it doesn't interfere with other demos.
+In serialization.js, change the value of storageKey to some unique string. jsonGeneratorWorkspace will work:

 // Use a unique storage key for this codelab